-Korean BBQ Beef called “Bulgogi” is a quintessential salty and sweet dish everyone loves.
-This paleo and keto-friendly version is our favorite meat recipe and it will be your family’s too.
+Korean Bulgogi (BBQ beef) is a salty and sweet dish everyone loves.
+This paleo and keto-friendly recipe is our favorite!

 If I were to write a Korean Paleo cookbook, it would be very similar to Jean Choi's recently published "Korean Paleo: 80 bold flavored gluten and grain-free recipes" cookbook.
 In fact, most of the recipes in this lovingly crafted collection of authentic Korean recipes that have been paleofied are dishes we eat on a weekly basis.
 These are recipes I grew up with and my family requests very often.

 And what's a Korean cookbook without mentioning JapChae - sweet potato noodles with mixed vegetables and beef - especially if you're following a paleo diet since these noodles are grain-free.

 I also have a recipe for Japchae as it is also one of the most popular Korean recipes everyone loves.
 Jean uses maple syrup and there's nothing wrong with using it if you are not watching carbs.

 Jean was generous enough to allow me to share her recipe so scroll below for the full recipe and her meat tenderizing tip.

 Korean BBQ Beef called "Bulgogi" is a quintessential salty and sweet meat dish everyone loves.
 This paleo and keto-friendly version is our favorite meat recipe and it will be your family's too.